-I’ve compiled a list below of the best wedding photographers in Melbourne to help make sure that your wedding day is perfectly captured.
+I’ve compiled a list below of the Melbourne wedding industry’s best wedding photographers to help make sure that your wedding day is perfectly captured.

-You’ve found the love of your life and locked in the venue for THE day.
+You’ve found the love of your life and are locked in the venue for THE day.
 Your wedding is one of the most important days of your life.
 And you want to find the best photographer to translate your love story into beautiful images.

 ‘What next?’
 I hear you whisper.

-You need someone to capture that day for all eternity.
+You need someone to capture your big day for all eternity.
 A picture does paint a thousand words, after all.
 Whether it’s destination weddings or local Melbourne VIC ceremonies, you’ll need the best creatives to turn your beautiful memories and candid moments into photographs that will last forever.

-Since it’s the second biggest investment you’ll make in your special day (the first being your venue), this is a pretty important decision!
+Since it’s the second biggest investment you’ll make on your special day (the first being your venue), this is a pretty important decision!
 Here are the best Melbourne wedding photography companies and photographers who can turn your beautiful moments into immortalised stills.

 1. Sarah Godenzi Photo

 Sarah takes on a ‘journalistic’ style of wedding photography and aims to shoot the day with minimal intrusion.
-She asks couples to do what reflects them so that she can truly capture the emotion and meaning of the day in a unique way.
+She asks couples to do what reflects them so that she can truly capture the emotion and meaning of the day and turn it into a unique story.
 Sarah’s ‘golden hour’ shots are simply breathtaking.

 Investment: Prices start at $4400 for 8 hours

 Best for: That perfect ‘golden hour’ shot